quasi-coherent/limavm.nix/README.md

 <h2 align="center">limavm.nix</h2>

-A flake for building and/or running [Lima]-managed VMs on macOS or Linux hosts.
+A flake for building and running [Lima]-managed VMs on macOS or Linux hosts.

 ## Usage